Amanda Medwin-Jones Dip. Couns, at Bright Hope Counselling (MBACP)

 Full time student fees £30 (Proof is required)

-My therapy rooms are based in the community centre in Sittingbourne, and Abbey Place Clinic in Faversham.
+My therapy rooms are based in the Avenue Theatre in Sittingbourne, and Abbey Place Clinic in Faversham.
 They are both easily accessible by walking, bus, or train.
 There is limited free parking available for an hour at Faversham, or parking at the nearby Tesco.
-In Sittingbourne there is a pay and display car park at the library which is within a short walking distance from the centre.
+In Sittingbourne there is a pay and display car park at the library which is within a short walking distance from the theatre.
 Both premises have disabled access and toilets.

 I am flexible with my working hours, and can usually accommodate various times, dependant on my client maximum.
 If I have a full client base, I have a waiting list, which I am happy to add you to.